PhenomDevel/BlizzHUDTweaks/README.md

 1. In Combat Fade
 2. Has Target Fade (which uses the `In Combat Fade` values)
 3. Health percentage
+4. Neighborhood fade
-4. Instanced Area fade
+5. Instanced Area fade
-5. Rested Area Fade
+6. Rested Area Fade
-6. Out Of Combat Fade
+7. Out Of Combat Fade

 # Performance
 Even though the add-on has to check more or less in a set interval, it is very performant.
 It only uses memory if there are fades being performed and checks in a smart way if there is something to render.
 If you have any trouble, you can manually set the interval which is used for the fading checks.